Predictive Process Model Monitoring using Recurrent Neural Networks: Introduction

-Drawing inspiration from research on the analysis of moving images over time, where convolutional neural networks take care of the high dimensionality of the input stages (frames) and long short-term memory networks (LSTMs) deal with the time evolution, Process-As-Movies (PAM) converts processes into a similar structure that treats windows within traces as high-dimensional inputs.
-More specifically, we obtain a high-dimensional representation of process models by building tensors of activity-activity-constraint relations which can be fed into and learnt by convolutional long short-term memory networks \cite{DBLP:conf/nips/ShiCWYWW15}, an architecture capable of learning the interaction effects of said high dimensionality over time, to make predictions.

-This paper contributes in the following ways: \begin{itemize} \item It introduces a novel approach to capture business processes in tensors by using expressive behavioural constraints between activities. \item It studies various neural network topologies to use these tensors towards prediction which allows to generalise next-in-sequence approaches towards fully-fledged process model prediction. \item Hence, it marries next-in-sequence and goal-oriented predictive process monitoring approaches in one consolidated technique. \end{itemize} It is shown by an experimental evaluation on two real-life event logs that the convolutional LSTMs are indeed effective at predicting future process models, both for windows of fixed length and a fixed number of windows per trace, over a varying window size.
+Drawing inspiration from research on the analysis of moving images over time, where convolutional neural networks take care of the high dimensionality of the input stages (images or frames in a video) and long short-term memory networks (LSTMs) deal with the time evolution, Process-As-Movies (PAM) converts processes into a similar structure that treats windows within traces as high-dimensional inputs.
+More specifically, we obtain a high-dimensional representation of process models by building tensors of activity-activity-constraint relations which can be fed into and learnt by convolutional long short-term memory networks (ConvLSTMs) \cite{DBLP:conf/nips/ShiCWYWW15}, an architecture capable of learning the interaction effects of said high dimensionality over time, to make predictions.
+It is shown by an experimental evaluation on two real-life event logs that the convolutional LSTMs are indeed effective at predicting future process models, both for windows of fixed length (in terms of the number of events occurring in that window) and a fixed number of windows per trace (with a variable number of events occurring), over a varying window size.

 The paper is structured as follows.
 Section \ref{sec:moti} motivates the research concepts and provides an overview of related work.
 In Section \ref{sec:prel}, an overview of the concepts used for building the networks is introduced followed by the actual methodology in Section \ref{sec:pam}.
 In Section \ref{sec:eval}, PAM is verified on real-life event logs and analysed for its performance.
 Section \ref{sec:conc} summarizes the findings and discusses points for future work.